Information for young people

 If you are in education and looking for help with next steps, you should speak to your school, college or university first.

-This website also includes information about topics that young people often ask us about.
+This site also includes information about topics that young people often ask us about.
+Find out more about the THCS Young workpath post 16 providers.

 Careers information and resources